digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/decommissioning.rst

 `bank` will not confirm.
 So the contract will remain active on `P2` forever unless purged via the repair service and only non-consuming choices and fetches can be committed.

-Similar considerations apply if `P2` were to be off-boarded, even though `alice` is “only” an observer: if `alice` is not multi-hosted, the contract would remain active on `P1` until purged via the repair service and only non-consuming choices and fetches could be committed.
+Similar considerations apply if `P2` were to be decommissioned, even though `alice` is “only” an observer: if `alice` is not multi-hosted, the contract would remain active on `P1` until purged via the repair service and only non-consuming choices and fetches could be committed.